-Student initiated majors are also possible for the creative student who wishes to plan his/her own major program as an alternative to other majors.
-The interdisciplinary approach to a major program paves the way for majors that are responsive to the contemporary student's quest for exploration of a problem or topic spanning more than one subject area which not relaxing the standards which the University has set for the more traditional majors.
-An interdisciplinary major is defined as an academic program focusing on a wide-ranging topic or significant concern - for example, a major societal, academic, cultural, environmental, institutional or organizational problem - that draws upon several disciplines for courses which together constitute an academic approach to the problem.
-It is a full-fledge major but without a specific department.
-It must receive approval from the Director of Interdisciplinary Studies and the student must have a sponsoring faculty advisor, and usually a faculty committee with representation from at least two distinct disciplines.
+Students who wish to combine fields of study may elect to major in Interdisciplinary Studies.
+A student majoring in Interdisciplinary Studies may focus on a problem or topic spanning more than one subject area.
+For example, a student may focus on a major societal, academic, cultural, environmental, institutional, or organizational problem - that draws upon several disciplines for courses which together constitute an academic approach to the problem.
+It is a full-fledged major but without a specific department.
+It must receive approval from the Director of Interdisciplinary Studies and the student must have one or more sponsoring faculty advisors, and usually a faculty committee with representation from at least two distinct disciplines.